On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Weak formulation and further properties of the drift

-The aim of this part is to prove Theorem \ref{THEO_STRONG}, adapting to this end the proof of Proposition 2.9 in \cite{athr:butk:mytn:18} to our current inhomogeneous and parabolic (for the auxiliary PDE concerned) framework.
-Let us consider $(X^1,\mW) $ and $(X^2,\mW)$ two weak solutions of \eqref{DYNAMICS}.
-With the notations of \eqref{DYN_ZVON}, we consider the two corresponding It\^o-Zvonkin transforms $X_t^{Z,m,i} := X_t^i-u_m(t,X_t^i) = x-u_m(0,x) + \mathcal{W}_t- M_{0,t}(\alpha,u_m,X^i) + R_{0,t}(\alpha,F_m,\mathscr F, X^i), \ i\in\{1,2\} $.
 We point out that we here use the mollified PDE, keeping therefore the remainder term and dependence in $m$ for the martingale part.
-This is mainly to avoid passing to the limit for the martingale term (as Athreya \textit{et al.} \cite{athr:butk:mytn:18} do but which requires many additional technical lemmas therein).
-Of course, we will have to control the remainders, which is precisely possible from Lemma \ref{LE_LEMME_DE_REG}.
+Of course, we will have to control the remainders, which is precisely possible from Proposition \ref{PROP_DRIFT}.
 From now on, we assume that $\alpha<2$.
 The case $\alpha=2$ is indeed easier and can be handled following the arguments below.\\